-A number of provisions of the current Russian tax, currency and customs legislation are not clearly defined and unambiguous, which often leads to their different interpretation (which, in particular, may apply to the Bank's legal relations retrospectively), selective and inconsistent application, as well as frequent and in some cases, unpredictable changes.
-Management's interpretation of legislation as applied to the Bank's activities may be challenged by the relevant regional or federal authorities.
-This often leads to the need for the taxpayer to defend his interests in court due to the tax authorities interpreting the tax laws different from the position of the taxpayer.
-The Russian tax legislation enshrines the rules aimed at counteracting abuse of law, according to which the tax authorities, in interpreting the actions of the Bank, may, in particular, refuse to allocate costs to expenses for tax purposes.
+Some provisions in the current Russian tax, currency and customs legislation are not clear enough and quite ambiguous, which often results in their varying interpretations (which may apply to past the Bank's relations), selective and inconsistent application, as well as frequent and often highly unpredictable changes.
+Management's interpretation of such legislation as applied to the transactions and activities of the Bank, including economic feasibility of certain transactions, may be challenged by the relevant regional or federal authorities.
+Taxpayers' positions often differ from the interpretations of tax regulations by tax authorities; therefore, taxpayers have to resort to court proceedings to defend their position.
+It should be noted that the Russian tax legislation includes regulations to counter abuse of law, whereby the tax authorities, in interpreting the Bank's activities, may disallow the deduction of expenses for income tax purposes.

-During 2019, the Bank entered into transactions with various financial instruments.
+During 2020, the Bank entered into transactions with various financial instruments.
 Russian tax legislation in respect of transactions with financial instruments is vaguely drafted and is subject to uncertainty and lack of interpretive guidance, which often results in different interpretations of tax norms by the tax authorities and taxpayer.
 In this regard, management's interpretation of such legislation as applied to the procedure for determining the tax base for income tax on such transactions, including economic feasibility, may be challenged by the tax authorities at any time in the future, which may result in a heavier tax burden on the Bank.